DNNCommunity/DNN.Blog/_Documentation/Manual.md

 ###<a id="wlwmaxposts"></a>WLW Max Recent Posts
 When bloggers connect using Windows Live Writer, the program retrieves a list of last posts which allow the blogger to edit those.
 Here you specify how many posts will be retrieved at most.

-###<a id="modpagedetails"></a>Modify Page Details
+###<a id="modpagedetails"></a>Force Page Details on ALL modules
-When selected the module attempts to change the page title and inject the post title whenever it can.
+When selected the module attempts to change the page title and inject the post title whenever it can for all of the installed blog modules.
 There is no guarantee as other pieces (the DNN framework or other modules) may attempt to do the same.

 ###<a id="rsssettings"></a>RSS